WHAT IS YWCA’s Racial Justice Challenge?

 Since 2019, the Racial Justice Challenge has united YWCAs and people across the nation in virtual learning modules that educate, inspire and rally communities in the fight to end injustice.
 For four weeks, participants will engage in daily activities posted in the Challenge app and website, where they are encouraged to share stories, discoveries and conversations with the local and national Challenge community, all while allowing participants to move at their own pace.

-Each week of the Racial Justice Challenge will cover different social justice and equity topics.
+Each week of the Racial Justice Challenge covers different social justice and equity topics.
 Weekly topics to be discussed in this year’s challenge include:

 WEEK 1 – DISABILITY